ayswami/ann_for_regression/README.md

 # ann_for_regression
-Developing a neural network for solving a regression problem
+Developing a neural network for solving a regression problem (house price prediction)

 We have imported sklearn, numpy, matplotlib, keras, pandas libraries in the code2.py file.